 Driving Without Insurance – Simply failing to produce an insurance card when requested by law enforcement can result in a fine of $250 plus court costs.
 The failure of an owner to maintain insurance, when it’s a first offense, can result in $500 to $1,000 in fines, plus court costs, a one-year suspension of driving privileges, and up to 90 days in jail.
 For a second offense, an owner faces $1,000 to $2,500 in fines, plus court costs, six months to one year of license suspension, and up to 180 days in jail.
 Operators of vehicles other than their own who don’t have proper insurance face similar penalties, except that that operator does not face license suspension for a first-time offense.
 Failure to maintain insurance is a Class B misdemeanor.

-Leaving the Scene of an Accident – A driver who leaves the scene of an accident without rendering aid or assistance (essentially committing a hit-and-run offense) has committed a Class A misdemeanor, and faces $20 to $2,000 in fines, payment of court costs, the possibility of one year in jail, and 6 points added to his or her driving record.
-Leaving the scene of an accident without rendering aid when a death or serious physical injury has occurred is a Class D felony.
+Leaving the Scene of an Accident – A driver who leaves the scene of an accident without rendering aid or assistance (essentially committing a hit-and-run offense) has committed a Class A misdemeanor and faces $20 to $2,000 in fines, payment of court costs, the possibility of one year in jail, and 6 points added to his or her driving record.
+Leaving the scene of an accident without rendering aid when a death or serious physical injury has occurred is a Class D Felony.
 That driver faces $20 to $2,000 in fines, court costs, having 6 points added to his or her record, and possibly one year behind bars.

-What Should You Do If You’re Charged with a Traffic Offense?
+What You Should Do if You’re Charged with a Traffic Offense?